ashajkofci/multi-disk-imager/README.md

-# Multi Disk Imager
+# bNovate Multi Disk Imager

-Multi Disk Imager is a cross-platform desktop utility for reading, writing, and verifying raw disk images.
+bNovate Multi Disk Imager is a cross-platform desktop utility from [bNovate Technologies SA](https://www.bnovate.com) for reading, writing, and verifying raw disk images.
 It can write one image to several devices concurrently and preserves a plain, byte-for-byte `.img` format.

+For a product-oriented overview, see [README-COMMERCIAL.md](README-COMMERCIAL.md).

 Unlike the original dotNet Disk Imager, this application deliberately has no ZIP compression or encryption mode.
 It never adds a header, container, or proprietary metadata to an image.